Greencats0/university/3/Fall/MATH-338/notes/day_10.md

 #### Step 5 (Determine whether or not to reject H\textsubscript{0})

-**5% is our cut-off**
+**5% is our cut-off.** If the value is \underline{\underline{LESS}} than 5% then we **reject the Null Hypothesis.**

 Since 0.166 > 0.05, our results are \underline{likely enough} under H\textsubscript{0} therefore, we fail to reject H\textsubscript{0}

 #### Step 6 (Write what "reject H\textsubscript{0}" or "fail to reject H\textsubscript{0}" means in context)

 We do not have "statistically signifiant" evidence to claim that the program is working.
-It is reasonable to continue with the assumption that it is not.
+It is reasonable to continue with the assumption that children are still equally likely to pick a healthy snack.
+\hl{We failed to reject the notion that they will be more likely to pick a healthy snack.}

 \newpage